Cabarita ferry wharf

-Cabarita ferry wharf is located on the southern side of the Parramatta River serving the Sydney suburb of Cabarita.
-It served by Sydney Ferries Parramatta River services operating between Circular Quay and Parramatta.
-The single wharf is served by RiverCat, River and Parramatta River class ferries.
-The wharf was opened on 20 January 2000 in conjunction with improved transport services to Homebush Bay for the Sydney 2000 Olympic Games.
+Cabarita ferry wharf is located on the southern side of the Parramatta River in the Sydney suburb of Cabarita.
+It is served by Sydney Ferries Parramatta River services operating between Circular Quay and Parramatta.

+If was opened on 20 January 2000 in conjunction with improved transport services to Sydney Olympic Park for the 2000 Olympic Games.
+On 21 December 2018 an upgrade of the whar was completed with the pontoon replaced by one that could accommodate two vessels.